kh0wel/ydf/README.md

 ## About

-A development tool for building bots of [Discord](https://discord.com).
+A development tool for building [Discord](https://discord.com) bots.

 ## Features